peloct/UEnv/README.md

 # UEnv

-A lightweight project for programming in Python, using Unity as a graphical environment.
+A lightweight framework for Python programming, using Unity as a graphical environment.

 ## Concept